amir1387aht/hk_watchs_hack/README.md

 * Verify correct COM port and close other serial tools.
 * Swap TX/RX if flashing fails.
 * Confirm solid GND and stable power.
-* Some devices must be manually put into bootloader mode.

 **Device not responding**

 * Ensure proper power and wiring.
 * Retry after entering bootloader mode.
-* Avoid using adapters that output 5 V to 1.8 V lines.
+* Avoid using adapters that output 5 V to 3.3 V lines.

 ---